davidsbond/soundcloud-enhancement-suite/README.md

 * Removes reposted content from your stream
 * Hides the "discover" page, browsing to it redirects to the stream page.
 * Adds a "RELOAD" button for pullups to the audio player
+* Adds a direct link to "The Upload" playlist to the header